wojciech-kulik/xcodebuild.nvim/README.md

     },
     nvim_tree = {
-      enabled = true, -- enable updating Xcode project files when using nvim-tree should_update_project = function(path) -- path can lead to directory or file -- it could be useful if you mix Xcode project with SPM for example return true
+      enabled = true, -- enable updating Xcode project files when using nvim-tree guess_target = true, -- guess target for the new file based on the file path should_update_project = function(path) -- path can lead to directory or file -- it could be useful if you mix Xcode project with SPM for example return true